 Today’s question is from Sophia and she asks:

-“Are there any exercises for improving circulation to my legs?
-I have varicose veins and also pain in my legs, which is much worse at nights.
+“Are there any exercises for healthy circulation to my legs?
+I have varicose veins and also pain in my legs, which is much worse at night.
 They are very restless at times and it’s hard to sleep.”

-I completely understand because my mom has had similar legs pains, but no varicose veins.
-Actually, my dad has the varicose veins in the family.
+I completely understand because my mom has had similar leg pains, but no varicose veins.
+Actually, my dad has varicose veins in the family.

-I’ll quickly discuss 3 best exercises for increasing blood flow and improving circulation to your legs and your entire body.
+I’ll quickly discuss the 3 best exercises for healthy blood flow and circulation to your legs and your entire body.